What official permissions, licences or consents are required by a building or engineering contractor before it can start work?

 Whether or not a specific activity must be included in this one permit depends mainly on the type of work.

 We note that the Dutch government is currently reviewing the Dutch planning (and building legislation) and adopted the new Environmental Act (Omgevingswet), which is a complete overhaul of the current existing legal framework.
-The Environmental Act will probably enter into force in the course of 2021 or 2022.
+The Environmental Act will is envisaged to enter into force on 1 July 2022.

 The permits and licenses required to commence a development construction include the following: